genaicodedamian/10x-cards/.ai/db-plan.md

 *   **`source_text_length` Check**: The `CHECK` constraint for `flashcard_sets.source_text_length` and `generation_error_logs.source_text_length` allows `NULL` values but enforces the range if a value is provided.
 *   **`generation_error_logs` RLS**: The RLS policy for inserting into `generation_error_logs` assumes that either the backend uses a privileged role (bypassing RLS for inserts) or that the user's session is directly responsible for logging their own errors.
 If a service role is used for inserts, the `WITH CHECK` clause for insert RLS on this table might not be strictly necessary for user-specific checks at the policy level but rather handled by application logic populating `user_id` correctly.
 *   **VARCHAR Lengths**: `VARCHAR(64)` for `source_text_hash` assumes a common hash length like SHA-256. `VARCHAR(255)` for `model` and `VARCHAR(100)` for `error_code` are general-purpose lengths and can be adjusted if more specific limits are known.
+*   **User Authentication and Management**: User table (`auth.users`) and related authentication mechanisms (including password reset tokens and procedures) are managed by Supabase Auth.
+The schema described here primarily focuses on application-specific data tables and their relation to `auth.users`.